Full functionalities of Detail 3D

 Results

 The display of the results is very similar to 2D Detail.
-However, there are some major differences, especially when it comes to results on concrete.
+However, there are some major differences, especially when it comes to results on concrete and results of anchors.
 In the following section, we will go through all the available results, focusing on the differences mentioned.
 In the check tab you can view a total of 4 types of results:

 • Summary